santiagom91/Whatsapp-loop-send-messages/README.md

 # Whatsapp-loop-send-messages
 Whatsapp-loop-send-messages
-Steps to send whatsapp messages on loop:
+The steps to send whatsapp messages on loop:
 1) Open Whatsapp web.
 2) Click on the person you want to send messages on loop.
 3) open the browser console.